 It should be noted there is no on/off button and no programmable time control.
 There are a couple of energy-saving features.
 After 6 minutes of inactivity, the temperature of the internal water tank drops to 140F (from an optimal 200F), taking around a minute to get back up to full temperature.
 After 26 hours of inactivity, the brewer enters ‘sleep’ mode, from which it takes around 2 minutes to reawaken and become ready to brew.
 If you want to shut the brewer off completely, you need to unplug the machine.

-The Bunn MyCafe brews all the different types of beverage via 4 interchangeable drawers – K-Cup (including coffee, tea and hot chocolate pods), ground coffee, pod (for any size soft pods) and hot water.
-Each of these drawers is especially designed to produce the best brew.
-Simply select the right drawer for the type of drink you want to make, add the coffee, pod, or tea of your choice (or choose the hot water drawer) and slide it into the holder at the front of the machine.
+The Bunn MyCafe brews all the different types of beverage via 4 interchangeable drawers – K-Cup (including coffee, tea, and hot chocolate pods), ground coffee, pod (for any size soft pods), and hot water.
+Each of these drawers is specially designed to produce the best brew.
+Simply select the right drawer for the type of drink you want to make, add the coffee, pod, or tea of your choice (or choose the hot water drawer), and slide it into the holder at the front of the machine.
 Place a suitable cup underneath the dispenser, add water, and push the brew button.

 As to beverage quality, there’s no doubt the Bunn MyCafe can produce a fine brew, depending on the quality of coffee you use and also the ratio of coffee (or tea, etc.) to water.
 This brewer offers control over the amount of water you add, thus offering control over the brewing process.
 Note that it won’t be an exact science – meaning that if you add 8oz of water, you won’t get exactly 8oz of tea/coffee etc.